 A Cowardin Wetlands Delineation was completed during 2008 by the NPS Water Resources Division.
-It is contained in Appendix C. The U.S. Army Corps of Engineers will be contacted regarding the need for a Clean Water Act Section 404 Wetlands Permit and/or a Rivers and Harbors Act section 10 or 13.
-Permits will be obtained as needed.
-These may include Clean Water Act Section 404 Wetlands Permit and/or Rivers and Harbors Act section 10 or 13.
+It is contained in Appendix D. The U.S. Army Corps of Engineers was contacted regarding the need for a Clean Water Act Section 404 Wetlands Permit and/or a Rivers and Harbors Act section 10 or 13.
+An application for A Clean Water Act Section 404 permit will be submitted by the park.